 Direct Anterior Approach to Hip Replacement

 The Direct Anterior Approach to Hip replacement is advancement in minimally invasive surgery.
 The goal of Direct Anterior Approach is for the surgeon to minimize skin incision size and spare unnecessary damage to the underling muscles and nerves in the hip.
-Yogesh Mittal, MD is one of the only orthopaedic surgeons in Tulsa to perform this operation.
+Yogesh Mittal, MD and Travis Small, DO perform this operation.
+Dr. Small completed his fellowship in Direct Anterior Approach.
 To learn more about the Direct Anterior Approach to Hip Replacement, watch our new animation on this procedure.